CurveDocs/curve-resources/docs/lending/loan-creation.md

   <figcaption></figcaption>
 </figure>

-*Down below, a section containing relevant contracts and the current parameters for the lending market appears.*
+*Below, a section containing relevant contracts and the current parameters for the lending market is displayed.*

 <figure markdown="span">
   ![](../images/lending/lend_parameters.png){ width="600" }
   <figcaption></figcaption>
 </figure>

+- **`Fee`**: The current exchange fee for swapping tokens in the AMM.
+- **`Admin Fee`**: The percentage of the total fee, which is awarded to veCRV holders.
+Currently, all fees go to liquidity providers in the AMM (which are the borrowers).
+- **`A`**: The amplification parameter A defines the density of liquidity and band size.
+- **`Loan Discount`**: The percentage used to discount the collateral for calculating the maximum borrowable amount when creating a loan.
+- **`Liquidation Discount`**: The percentage used to discount the collateral for calculating the recoverable value upon liquidation at the current market price.
+- **`Base Price`**: The base price is the price of the band number 0.
+- **`Oracle Price`**: The oracle price is the current price of the collateral as determined by the oracle.
+The oracle price is used to calculate the collateral's value and the loan's health.

+---

-*Navigating to the `Your Details` tab displays all the user's loan details:*
+*Navigating to the `"Your Details"` tab displays all the user's loan details:*

 <figure markdown="span">
   ![](../images/lending/lend_yourdetails.png){ width="600" }